 - Guarantees provided for facilities from €10,000 to €1million.
 The aggregate of all facilities granted to a particular qualifying/participating enterprise may not exceed €1million.

 - Premium payments are made by the Customer by direct debit to the SBCI (Operator).
 A signed direct debit mandate is required at the time of drawdown for the guarantee to become effective.

 - Part of the CGS participating finance agreement will count as State Aid.

 - The provision of the Scheme Guarantee does not remove any liability for the credit from the Customer.

 - Ulster Bank's credit appetite criteria applies.

-Full eligibility criteria are available on the Department of Jobs Enterprise & Innovation website.
+Full eligibility criteria are available on the Department of Business, Enterprise and Innovation website.
 We are available at any time to help discuss your options.
 Details on how to apply for finance under the Credit Guarantee Scheme and how the scheme operates are available on the link above.